sequana/sequana/README.rst

 ========= ==========================================================================
 Version   Description
 ========= ==========================================================================
-0.16.3    * Remove all rules (see https://github.com/sequana/sequana-wrappers)
+0.16.4    * hot fixes on RNAdiff reports and enrichments 0.16.3    * Remove all rules (see https://github.com/sequana/sequana-wrappers)
             instead
           * add precommit for developers and applied to all modules and doc